Let's do it together Let's do it together

 Step one

-Installing artificial grass?
 Make a plan

-Before you touch a gardening tool, the most important step of all is to pick up a pencil, paper and get planning.
 Start by drawing out a simple plan of your garden and where you’re thinking of installing artificial grass.
 It’s worth noting that the grass has a directional pile, so to give the best finish, you’ll need to lay the grass so the blades leans towards your main sitting or viewing area (that’ll usually be your house).
 Make sure the blades all face the same way.

 This is important when thinking about how much grass you’ll need because you will also want to try and minimise the number of joints to give you the most seamless finish.
 If you’re looking at lots of sections, is there an alternative way to shape your lawn?
-If you’re sure you’ve got the best out of your garden space, and you’re happy with the plan, then you’re almost ready to buy your artificial grass.
+If you’re sure you’ve got the best out of your garden space, and you’re happy with the plan, then you’re almost ready to buy your artificial grass!

 The last bit of the plan is timing.
-Consider where you can dispose of your existing lawn (the local tip will accept garden waste so make sure you know when they’re open!), and the weather should also ideally be dry.
+Consider where you can dispose of your existing lawn (the local tip will accept garden waste, so make sure you know when they’re open!), and the weather should also ideally be dry.

 Step two